nosmall/mailer/README.en.md

 *   Attachment support.
 *   Configuration of SMTP server, port, credentials, and sender address via an external configuration file.
 *   Compatible with Windows 7 and newer.
+*   **Current limitations:** The script in its current version does not support proper handling of diacritics, HTML code, or most special characters in the email body or subject when used via `mailer.bat`.
+Issues may arise, especially with encoding.

 ## Requirements